RJDJcool3/baju-s/content/Year 11/Specialist/Term 2/Transformation Matrices.md

 - Since we can transform shapes on a 2D plain using matrices, there are several important transformations that are geometric in nature
 - Important note: shear transformations are not required in the course, however they are an interesting and useful transformation
 	- Read about shears here: [[Cambridge Specialist.pdf#page=467|Cambridge - Shears]]
-- Matrix multiplication can be thought as applying one linear transformation and then another
+- [[Matrices#Matrix Multiplication|Matrix multiplication]] can be thought as applying one linear transformation and then another
 	- This is why the order in matrix multiplication matters
 	- The transformations happen from right to left
 		- e.g. $[{1 \atop 0}{0 \atop -1}][{3 \atop 0}{0 \atop 1}]$ applies the transformation of the matrix $[{3 \atop 0}{0 \atop 1}]$ first and then the transformation of $[{1 \atop 0}{0 \atop -1}]$ afterwards